shreyapalase/Quantum-Computing-coding/Day-1-Introduction/notes.md

 ## 6.What is Quantum circuit?
 A quantum circuit is a sequence of quantum gates applied to qubits.we can simulate these circuit using Python libraries such as qiskit. example workflow:
-1.create quantum circuit with qubit and classical bit.
+1. create quantum circuit with qubit and classical bit.
-2.apply hadamard gate to put qubit in superposition.
+2. apply hadamard gate to put qubit in superposition.
-3.Measure the qubit.
+3. Measure the qubit.
-4.Visualize or draw the circuit.
+4. Visualize or draw the circuit.

 ## 7.Key difference between classical Vs Quantum
-I.in classical computing basic unit include Bit(0 or 1) while in Qunatum computer basic unit is Qubit(Superposition).
+- in classical computing basic unit include Bit(0 or 1) while in Qunatum computer basic unit is Qubit(Superposition).
-II.classical computer is deterministic while quantum computer are probabilistic.
+- classical computer is deterministic while quantum computer are probabilistic.
-III.
-Classical computer having parellelism limited while quantum computer having parellelism high.
+- Classical computer having parellelism limited while quantum computer having parellelism high.
-IV.
-Classical computer use gate AND,OR,NOT while Quantum computer using  gate H,X,CNOT.
+- Classical computer use gate AND,OR,NOT while Quantum computer using  gate H,X,CNOT.

 ## 8.Tool to Practice Quantum computing
 Python :Programming language